timjogorman/RicherEventDescription/guidelines.md

 boundaries) should not be linked to each other, as there is likely no way to determine causation besides human inference:

-\ex.
-A terrorist group has *claimed* responsibility for the suspect packages. (...)
+- A terrorist group has *claimed* responsibility for the suspect packages. (...)
 The group *formed* just before the London *Olympics* in 2012. \a. *formed* BEFORE *Olympics* \b{.} Do not annotate as *formed* BEFORE/PRECONDITIONS *claimed*